Pickles are a delicious addition to any burger or sandwich — but can you eat them on keto?

 And if you have a sweet tooth and love eating candied or butter pickles, limit your intake to a small slice to avoid exceeding your daily carb intake.

-Overall, pickles are a unique side dish and can make any boring meal juicy and flavorful.
+Pickles are a unique side dish that can make any boring meal juicy and flavorful.

-Pickle varieties with no sugar are not only tasty but also suitable additions to your Ketogenic diet.
+Pickle varieties with no sugar are tasty and suitable additions to your Ketogenic diet.

-Thus, don’t forget to scan through the list of ingredients to make sure that your pickles don’t contain sugar.
+Thus, don’t forget to scan through the ingredients list to ensure that your pickles don’t contain sugar.